Decipher/textimage/README.txt

     - text - an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
+// @todo remove
-    - format - the file format of the resulting image (png/gif/jpg/jpeg).
+//    - format - the file format of the resulting image (png/gif/jpg/jpeg).
     - caching - if set to TRUE, the image will be cached for future accesses;
       otherwise, the image will be stored in textimage_store and deleted on cron run.